julien/moco/README.md

 The only required field is the `body` but you can add headers and use custom status codes if you want to.

+*NOTE*

+This is a work in progress, which means you shouldn't expect too much for now

 *If you're using [mocko](https://github.com/julien/mocko), note that this version uses less than 1/10th of RAM and does the same thing.*